The Insider Guide To Living In Malaga As An Expat

 Málaga beaches and coast

-Málaga offers dozens of full serviced beaches.
+Málaga offers dozens of fully serviced beaches.
 Chiringuitos (beach bars), cafes, restaurants, and shops, with lifeguards and regular police patrols during the tourist season.

 There are also a few beaches that are nothing more than sand and the sea.